Petroware/LogIo-Public/README.md

 ```

 ## Dependencies

 The JSON Well Log Format accessor depends on the JSON API specification
-and an implementation of this.
-We are using the official one from Oracle,
+and an implementation of this:
-but these can probably be replaced if required:

 ```
 lib/javax.json-api-1.1.3.jar
 lib/javax.json-1.1.3.jar
 ```

 ## API Documentation